ranpy13/comment-analysis/README.md

 ### Pipelines
-So far we have only compared models without any hyperparameter tuning.
-Let's clean the code with pipeline and use some manually chosen hyperparameters to check how each model behaves.
-Since the greatest concern now is the imbalanced data, we decide to manually adjust `class_weight` for the models to see if we can achieve better results.
+Clean the code with pipeline and use some manually chosen hyperparameters to check how each model behaves.
+Manually adjusting `class_weight` for the models to determine if we can achieve better results.

 Since Logistic Regression and Linear SVM are performing better, we will focus on these two models.
 For display purpose, we will only include average F1 score, Recall, and Hamming Loss for comparison.